 When working with sales performance indicators the challenge is to:

 - Monitor these indicators in a timely manner

 - Give the team access to indicator results

 - Align sales team activities with the indicators to increase future success

-Sales leaders might find a sales coaching approach to be helpful when working one-to-one with team members.
-The coaching process will help individuals to focus on their own progress and improvement opportunities.
+Sales leaders might find individuals on their team require a personal sales coaching program [link will connect to our new site] from an external provider to help them focus on their own progress and improvement opportunities.

-Sales training for the team could also be considered to develop skills and behaviours required to achieve the chosen performance indicators.
+Sales training [link will connect to our new site] for the team could also be considered to develop skills and behaviours required to achieve the chosen performance indicators.

 Request a meeting

 To find out more about how you can improve the performance of your Sales or Business Development team contact us for a complimentary discovery meeting.
 We’d love to hear from you.